PseudoLang-Software-Foundation/Pseudolang/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE file](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.